mchhatwal/xr_portfolio/README.md

 ARGo can be found [here](https://www.youtube.com/watch?v=I98d0JSJ3eU).

 Pokémon-Go styled game for Michigan students.
 Plant trees around campus and protect them from Ann Arbor's infamous squirrels!

+### Project 3: The Restaurant Simulator

+The Restaurant Simulator can be found [here](https://p3-devlog.webflow.io/).

+The Restaurant Simulator is an entertaining, interactive way to learn about price fluctuations and shifting market conditions.
+Manage a full restaurant supply chain, from growing your food, to managing your inventory through the shop, to serving customers, all while cooking fun recipes in virtual reality!